Protecting your interests

 Please refer to our Annual Staff Inclusion Report for details of progress made over the last year.

 We will continue to work locally with union colleagues on matters relating to pay and conditions that are important to us all including gender and ethnicity pay gaps and security of employment.
+We are also involving them closely in our long term plans for reward at the University to ensure that we can continue to offer competitive salaries and benefits in the long term to help deliver on our institutional strategy.

-Real Living Wage implemented
+Real Living Wage (RLW) implemented

 The RLW is the UK wage rate that is voluntarily paid by almost 9,000 UK businesses who believe their staff deserve a wage which meets everyday needs.
-The wage factors in normal living expenditure (food shopping, utilities) and also unexpected spends, like unplanned dental costs, for example.
+The wage factors in normal living expenditure (food shopping, utilities) and unexpected spends, like unplanned dental costs, for example.

 The RLW is higher than the government’s minimum, or National Living Wage, and is an independently calculated hourly rate of pay that is based on the actual cost of living.
 We are proud to be a RLW provider and will continue to offer this wage, which is annually reviewed at a national level.